 - Accepted by banks and merchant services.

-A commercial address allows you to use it to register your LLC or Corporation, which usually requires a physical address to begin with.
-Additionally, opening bank accounts will be much easier since you are actually using a physical commercial location.
+A commercial business address allows you to use it to register your LLC or Corporation, which usually requires a physical address to begin with.
+Additionally, opening bank accounts will be much easier since you are actually using a commercial location.

 Your address will look more professional as your address will look like the following format: